LIBERI LUDI

 WHAT MAKE US DIFFERENT

-We do not simply distribute content — we create tools that empower children to produce their own works based on classical narratives and archetypal stories.
+We do not simply distribute educational content.
+We create tools that allow children to become authors themselves, producing their own works based on classical literature, myths, fairy tales, and archetypal stories.

 Liberi Ludi is open to collaboration with: